wso2/docs-is/en/docs/samples/risk-based-adaptive-auth.md

 # Configure Risk-Based Adaptive Authentication

 This page guides you through configuring [risk-based adaptive authentication](insertlink) for a sample web application using a sample hardware key authenticator.
-This tutorial demonstrates using WSO2 Stream Processor to publish transactional data and assess an end user's risk score based on the user's transaction history in an adaptive authentication scenario.
+This tutorial demonstrates using WSO2 Stream Processor (WSO2 SP) to publish transactional data and assess an end user's risk score based on the user's transaction history in an adaptive authentication scenario.

 ----